 1. THEY HAVE EXTENDED BRAKE PAD LIFE

 Modern hybrids are equipped with a regenerative braking feature.
-Because of this feature, a hybrid’s brakes experience less friction and heat, which are the primary contributors to brake pad wear.
+Because of this feature, a hybrid’s brakes experience less friction and heat, the primary contributor to brake pad wear.
 If you find yourself in stop-and-go traffic on a consistent basis, this feature is an incredible benefit for you.

 2. THEY NEED FEWER OIL CHANGES